Daschi1/JavaMySQLAPI/README.md

 MySQL mySQL = MySQL.getMySQL(/*id*/); //get mySQL for more options

-You can also save your own MySQL object
+If you don't like working with the static methods and the id system, you can also just save your own MySQL object.
 ```